 Only Muslims are able to take part in the Government of the Islamic Republic of Iran and to conduct public affairs at a high level.
 According to the Constitution, non-Muslims cannot hold the following key decision-making positions: President of the Islamic Republic of Iran, who must be a Shi’a Muslim (Article 1156); Commanders in the Islamic Army (Article 1447); Judges, at any level (Article 163 and law of 1983 on the selection of judges).9http://rc.majlis.ir/fa/law/show/90547; https://www.iranrights.org/library/document/2877

-Christians and Jews are allowed to teach in Hebrew, but the distribution of Hebrew books is limited, what makes it difficult to teach the language.
+Christians and Jews are allowed to teach in Hebrew, but the distribution of Hebrew books is limited, making it difficult to teach the language.
 All languages have to be translated into Persian, in order to be approved by the authorities and impose significant translation fees on the religious minority groups.
-The government eliminated in the recent years almost all Persian-language church services, restricting them to Assyrian and Armenian languages.16https://www.christianpost.com/news/farsi-speaking-iranian-christians-banned-from-attending-church.html; https://www.baptistpress.com/resource-library/news/in-iran-government-halts-farsi-worship/; https://appgfreedomofreligionorbelief.org/media/APPGs-report-on-Persecution-of-Christians-in-Iran.pdf The teaching of languages has thereby become important for religious minority groups.
+By 2014, the government had eliminated almost all Persian-language church services, restricting them to Assyrian and Armenian languages.16https://www.christianpost.com/news/farsi-speaking-iranian-christians-banned-from-attending-church.html; https://www.baptistpress.com/resource-library/news/in-iran-government-halts-farsi-worship/; https://appgfreedomofreligionorbelief.org/media/APPGs-report-on-Persecution-of-Christians-in-Iran.pdf The teaching of languages has therefore become important for religious minority groups.

-Sunni Muslims are not allowed to build new schools and report bans on teachings in public schools and on religious literature, even in predominantly Sunni Muslim areas.17https://www.state.gov/reports/2021-report-on-international-religious-freedom/iran/ Baha’is are actively prevented from attending universities.
-They have to identify with a recognized religious minority group in order to inscribe at a university.
+Sunni Muslims are not allowed to build new schools and report bans on teachings in public schools and on religious literature, even in predominantly Sunni Muslim areas.17https://www.state.gov/reports/2021-report-on-international-religious-freedom/iran/ Baha’is are actively prevented from attending universities as they have to identify with a recognized religious minority group in order to enroll at a university.
 A government order requires that Baha’is must be expelled from universities if their religious affiliation becomes known and Baha’is are sometimes required to sign a statement at university, which states that they will not attend any Baha’i religious activity.18https://iranbahaipersecution.bic.org/archive/bahais-must-be-expelled-university; https://news.bahai.org/story/575/ Further, the order states that “Baha’i children should be enrolled in Shia Islamic schools with a strong and imposing religious ideology”.

 In August 2019, a video emerged of an 11-years-old girl marrying his 22 years-old cousin in a ceremony led by a mullah in rural Iran.
 The video sparked widespread outrage and led the public prosecutor, two days after the ceremony, to declare the wedding null and indict the mullah and the girl’s parents for an illegal underage marriage.